Sanglorian/orcus/Orcus Monsters - current.md

 > **AC:** 26; **Fort:** 23, **Ref:** 25, **Will:** 24
 > **HP:** 84, **Staggered:** 42
 > **Immune:**&nbsp;disease
-> *Stench aura 1* Creatures that enter or begin their turn within the aura grant combat advantage.
+> *Stench aura 1* Living creatures that are not otyughs that enter or begin their turn within the aura grant combat advantage.
 >
 > ‡	**Tentacle** (standard, at-will)
 > Reach 3; +17 vs AC; 3d8+6 damage and the target is grappled.
 The otyugh can grapple up to three creatures.